dylanbstorey/DnD/frost-architect-campaign/modules/03-the-frost-colossus/module.md

 ### The Ancient Binding

 **Dreamspeaker:** "The ancient binding is failing.
-When our ancestors faced the Frost Architect generations ago, they used powerful magic focused through seven sacred stones—the Stones of Binding."
+When our ancestors faced the Frost Architect generations ago, they used powerful magic focused through sacred stones—the Stones of Binding."

 *She traces a pattern on the table with one clawed finger, creating a formation of seven points surrounding a center.*

-"Our ancestors, together with dwarf allies from the mountain kingdoms, gave their lives to empower these stones.
+"Originally, seven stones were crafted.
+Our ancestors, together with dwarf allies from the mountain kingdoms, gave their lives to empower these stones.
 The ritual succeeded, imprisoning the Frost Architect in a place where no warmth ever reaches, deep within the Forbidden Peaks."

-"But the stones were scattered after the ritual, to prevent them from being used for other purposes.
-If the Frost Architect is to be imprisoned again, the stones must be found and brought to the Chamber of Binding."
+*Her expression grows somber.*

+"But time has not been kind.
+Three of the stones—Harmony, Wisdom, and Balance—were lost to calamity over the centuries.
+Earthquakes, volcanic eruptions, tomb robbers who disturbed what should have remained sealed." *She shakes her head slowly.* "The binding held because the four cardinal stones remained intact: Clarity, Resilience, Power, and Binding itself."

+"These four must be found and brought to the Chamber of Binding.
+They are enough to renew the prison—but only if we act before the Frost Architect breaks free entirely."

 *She looks directly at the party, her ancient eyes holding a spark of urgency.*